 # Histogram

-hist(shan, col = "grey", main = "Shannon diversity", xlab = "Value")One community has a very low Shannon index value, and therefore uneven distribution of abundances.
+hist(shan, col = "grey", main = "Shannon diversity", xlab = "Index value")One community has a very low Shannon index value, and therefore very uneven distribution of abundances.

 The Pielou’s index of evenness (or equitability) specifically quantifies the extent to which species abundances are unbalanced in the community.
 It ranges from 0 to 1 (abundances completely even), and decreases with the heterogeneity of abundances in one community.